Alexander Scourby: Early career

 After a successful audition in the spring of 1937, Scourby was cast in a small part in a recording of Antony and Cleopatra.
-During the following summer he was, again, the player king in a production of Hamlet in Dennis, Massachusetts, that featured Eva Le Gallienne.
-When he returned to audition for the American Foundation for the Blind later in the year he was told that the company of actors was "filled" but that he might record a novel if he wished.
+During the following summer, he was again the player king in a production of Hamlet in Dennis, Massachusetts, which featured Eva Le Gallienne.
+When he returned to audition for the American Foundation for the Blind later in the year, he was told that the company of actors was "filled" but that he might record a novel if he wished.
 "That was the beginning of it," he recalled years later, adding, "The recordings for the blind are perhaps my greatest achievement.
 Most of the things I look back at in the theater were either insignificant parts in great plays or good parts in terrible plays.
 So it really doesn't amount to anything.
 Whereas I have recorded some great books.
 The greatest one being the Bible."

 Scourby is credited as Hamlet's father the King (as spirit) on the 19 September 1936 CBS radio program Columbia Workshop directed by Orson Welles, and by the early 1940s he was playing running parts in five of the serial melodramas, popularly known as soap operas, including Against the Storm, in which he replaced Arnold Moss for two years.
 He narrated Andre Kostelanetz' musical show for a year, using the pseudonym Alexander Scott.
 At the request of sponsors, his voice was heard on many dramatic shows, including NBC's Sunday program The Eternal Light (with which he was to remain, despite heavy commitments elsewhere, through the 1950s).
 On The Adventures of Superman, his was the voice of the title character's father Jor-El in the one program devoted to the character's origins.
 During World War II, Scourby's broadcasts were beamed abroad in Greek and English for the Office of War Information.
 At the time, a writer in Variety (May 16, 1962) described the quality of Scourby's voice as "the kind of resonance closely associated by listeners with big time radio."